vbaules/Symba_torch/README.md

 This is the repository for my Google Summer of Code Project [Symbolic empirical representation of squared amplitudes in high-energy physics](https://summerofcode.withgoogle.com/programs/2023/projects/DLza6brS)

 ### Overview
 In particle physics, a cross section is a measure of the likelihood that particles will interact or scatter with one another when they collide.
 It is a fundamental quantity that is used to describe the probability of certain interaction occurring between particles.
 The determination of cross-sectional area necessitates the computation of the squared amplitude, as well as the averaging and summation over the internal degrees of freedom of the particles involved.
-This project aims to apply symbolic machine learning techniques to predict the squared amplitudes and cross section for high energy physics.
+This project aims to apply symbolic deep learning techniques to predict the squared amplitudes and cross section for high energy physics.

 ### Installation
 Install required packages: